 In 2022, the County launched its Go Green Lawncare pilot program, inviting prioritized neighborhoods located throughout the County to apply via a survey.
 The County selected 34 participants who use quick-release fertilizer and do their own lawncare among several other program criteria.
 Since inception, 33 participants remained in the program.
 Throughout the pilot, participants receive incentives that support the main behavior of switching to slow-release fertilizer as well as supporting incentives like lime application to rebalance soil pH.
 Participants also received access to an online classroom with natural lawn care videos and resources, two live Zoom-based question & answer sessions, regular nudges aligning with program actions, and an invitation to an in-person natural lawn care demo day workshop.
-The pilot program began with an introductory survey and will close with another survey in late 2022.
-Evaluation will take place in early 2023 followed by program updates and program relaunch in spring 2023.
+The pilot program began with an introductory survey and closed with another survey.